sitamgithub-MSIT/SiteSleuth/README.md

   - `config.py`: This file contains the configuration for the Gemini API.
   - `exception.py`: This file contains the exception handling for the project.
-  - `logger.py`: This file contains the logging configuration for the project.
+  - `logger.py`: This file contains the project's logging configuration.

 - `app.py`: This file contains the code for the Streamlit application.
 - `Dockerfile`: This file contains the Docker configuration for the project.